Carne norte guisado

-Carne norte guisado, also known as corned beef guisado, is a Filipino dish made from shredded canned corned beef (carne norte) sautéed with onion rings.
-It's a very simple dish and is popularly eaten for breakfast with white rice or pandesal.
+Carne norte guisado, also known as corned beef guisado, is a Filipino dish made from shredded canned corned beef (carne norte) sautéed with onion.
+It is a very simple dish and is popularly eaten for breakfast with white rice or pandesal.
 Finely diced potatoes, carrots, scallions, tomatoes, cabbage, bell pepper, and garlic may also be added.
 A notable variant of the dish is sinabawang corned beef, which just adds beef stock or water to the dish after sautéing, making it soupier.